ByAUJay

 - Range + windowed telemetry checks (cold chain, kiln temps, humidity):

-- Use Halo2 lookup tables and Poseidon2 hashing to compress constraints; teams have shown sub‑second membership/range proofs on laptops after parameter tuning. (alephzero.org)
+- We’re using Halo2 lookup tables and Poseidon2 hashing to tighten up those constraints; some teams have even managed to pull off sub-second membership/range proofs on laptops after fine-tuning the parameters.
+You can check out the details here.

 - BOM/route secrecy with whitelist proofs: